A look at high-profile killings by US police

 FANTA BILITY

 Eight-year-old Fanta died Aug.
 27 when three police officers fired into a crowd exiting a high school football game near Philadelphia.
-Investigators say the officers were responding to two teens exchanging gunfire who came in their direction.
+Investigators say the officers were responding to two teens exchanging gunfire.
 Devon Smith, Sean Dolan and Brian Devaney have been charged with manslaughter and reckless endangerment.

 Find the AP’s full coverage of the Daunte Wright case: https://apnews.com/hub/death-of-daunte-wright